 Teams address challenging financial, market, social, political, and design issues; develop a pro forma and three-dimensional model of their plan; and present their proposal to a “city council” of ULI members that awards the development contract to the winning team.

 At strategic times during the project, land use professionals, who have attended a full day of UrbanPlan volunteer training, interact several times with the student teams.

-- As “Facilitators,” through Socratic interaction volunteers challenge the students to think more critically about the UrbanPlan issues and the specific responsibilities of their “role” (finance, market, site planner, city liaison, neighborhood liaison).
+- As “Facilitators,” through Socratic interaction, volunteers challenge the students to think more critically about the UrbanPlan issues and the specific responsibilities of their “role” (financial analyst, marketing director, site planner, city liaison, neighborhood liaison).

-- As “City Council,” UP volunteers hear student presentations, challenge their proposals as would happen in an actual city council hearing, and award the development contract to the winning development team.
+- As “City Council,” UrbanPlan volunteers hear student presentations, challenge their proposals as would happen in an actual city council hearing, and award the development contract to the winning development team.

-- 18 ULI District Councils run UrbanPlan programs.
+- 13 ULI District Councils currently run UrbanPlan programs

-- More members (1500+), including trustees, governors, and product council members, participate in UP than in any other national or local ULI program.
+- More members (2,000+), including trustees, governors, and product council members, participate in UrbanPlan than in any other national or local ULI program

 - UrbanPlan is running in 140 classrooms in academic year 2013/14 reaching over 3,400 students